wyattferguson/pattern/README.md

 ## Features

 Everything comes preconfigured to work out of the box.
+On setup you can pick and choose what extras to install or to leave behind.

 - :package: [UV](https://docs.astral.sh/uv/) - Package and project manager
 - :crab: [Ruff](https://docs.astral.sh/ruff/) - Linter and code formatter.